Characters: Mario & Luigi aka: Mario And Luigi Dream Team

 Humiliation Conga: Hoo boy.
 Betrayed by Bowser, mocked by Dreambert, and beaten by Mario all in the spam of a minute.

-I Am A Humanitarian: Played with and subverted.
-During the final battle, he can trap Dreamy Luigi in one of his orbs, and if he eats the orb containing Dreamy Luigi, he'll promptly spit him back out.
+I Am A Humanitarian: During the final battle, he can trap Dreamy Luigi in one of his Antasmunchies, and if he happens to eat the one containing Dreamy Luigi, he'll become even more powerful than normal (And gain a green aura not unlike the one Mario gets when merging with Dreamy Luigi).
+Eventually he'll spit Dreamy Luigi back out, though.

 Sphere of Power: An odd variation of the trope.
 During the final battle with him, he surrounds himself with black orbs called Antasmunchies that he can eat to power up his attacks.
 They can also be used as explosives and can come to life to protect him.